2023 Most Popular Online Criminal Justice & Corrections Associate Degree Schools in Maine

 After completing their Associate Degree, criminal justice graduates from UMA carry an average student debtload of $18,660.

-A rank of #3 on this year’s list means University of Maine at Fort Kent is a great place for criminal justice and corrections students working on their online associate degree.
+The in-demand online associate degree programs at University of Maine at Fort Kent helped the school earn the #3 place on this year’s ranking of the best criminal justice and corrections schools in Maine.
 Located in the rural area of Fort Kent, UMFK is a public school with a small student population.

 Women make up 38% of the criminal justice majors at the school.

-Full Criminal Justice & Corrections at University of Maine at Fort Kent Report
+Read full report on Criminal Justice & Corrections at University of Maine at Fort Kent

 You’ll be in good company if you decide to attend University of Maine at Presque Isle.
 It ranked #3 on our 2023 Most Popular Online Criminal Justice & Corrections Associate Degree Schools in Maine list.
 UMPI is a small public school located in the rural area of Presque Isle.